oasysgames/oasys-docs/docs/dev-tools/1-tools/1-1-hardhat.md

 # Hardhat

-Hardhat is a development environment to Ethereum software.
+Hardhat is a development environment for Ethereum based software.

-Hardhat allows developers to test, compile, debug and distribute their dapps in the Ethereum blockchain,and hardhat has stack tracking and messaging for errors during debugging, making it easier for developers to analyze and troubleshoot the causes of errors.
+Hardhat allows developers to test, compile, debug and distribute their dapps on the Ethereum blockchain It has stack tracking and the ability to log errors and messages to the console, making it easier for developers to analyze and troubleshoot the causes of errors.

-Hardhat also offers a variety of utility plug-ins to help develop the plug-ins that developers need by installing them.
+Hardhat also offers a variety of utility plug-ins which can be installed to make development easier.

 ## Hardhat Features